vtmvanzelst/BwNCodebook/README.md

 2. Downland and use of XBeach
 3. Provided Python scripts

+The first step is based on the installation for the **Coastal Systems course**.
+If you already installed this Python environment, you can directly continue to step 2.

 ## Python Environment and downloading assignment files
 Make a clone of this repository using GitHub Desktop and create a Python environment using a *.yaml-file to prevent dependencies issues.